What is a CT scan?

 Does the sedation have side effects?

-- allergic reaction
+- having an allergic reaction

-- becoming restless
+- feeling restless

-- slower breathing from being too relaxed
+- breathing slower from being too relaxed

-Does the dye have side effects?
+Does the contrast dye have side effects?

 What happens after the scan?